vbookshelf/Thumb-Drive-App/README.md

 b.
 Double click this file: ```start-mac-app.command```

 c.
-The app will install automatically and then open in your browser.
+The app will open in your browser.

 ### How to shut down the app